modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-9-sect-3.md

 •	The diffracting material was not a single crystal, but a microcrystalline aggregate composed by randomly oriented individual crystals.
 This fact resulted in diffraction patterns of concentric circles that were received in a photographic plate.

 It is interesting to note that in 1897 Joseph John Thomson (1856-1940), the father, discovered the electron and received the 1906 Physics Nobel Prize for showing that the electron is a particle, and that in 1927 George Paget Thomson (1892-1975), the son, discovered the diffraction of the electron and received the 1937 Physics Nobel Prize for showing that the electron is a wave.

+!!! tip "1906 Physics Nobel Prize awarded to Thomson."

+	WORK: “The idea that electricity is transmitted by a tiny particle related to the atom was first forwarded in the 1830s.
+In the 1890s, J.J.
+Thomson managed to estimate its magnitude by performing experiments with charged particles in gases.
+In 1897 he showed that cathode rays (radiation emitted when a voltage is applied between two metal plates inside a glass tube filled with low-pressure gas) consist of particles— electrons—that conduct electricity.
+Thomson also concluded that electrons are part of atoms.”

+	MLA style: J.J.
+Thomson – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2024.
+Wed.
+5 Jun 2024. <https://www.nobelprize.org/prizes/physics/1906/thomson/facts/>

+	NOBEL LECTURE: Carriers of Negative Electricity by J. J. Thomson.

+	Introductory<br>
+	Electric deflection of the rays<br>
+	Determination of e/m<br>
+	Corpuscles very widely distributed<br>
+	Magnitude of the electric charge carried by the corpuscle<br>

+	MLA style: J.J.
+Thomson – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2024.
+Wed.
+5 Jun 2024. <https://www.nobelprize.org/prizes/physics/1906/thomson/lecture/>

 ### (3).
 DIALOGUES between Bohr and Heisenberg about correspondence and uncertainty principles.